hansojuhan/ruby-chess/README.md

 ### Plan

-1. Create the board and the class for pawn, then try to move it on the board with input and render it out.
+1. [ ] Create the board and the class for pawn then try to move it on the board with input and render it out.
+        [x] Create board
+        [x] Create class for pawn
+        [x] Rendering the board
+        [ ] Move it with input
+        [ ] Render it out

 2. ...